swanchain/python-swan-sdk/README.md

 ### 7. Create Task

-Before paying for the task.
-First, create a task on Orchestrator using desired task attributes.
+Before paying for the task, first, create a task on Orchestrator using desired task attributes.

 ```python
 import json